Ultimate Guide to Sprinter Van Conversion Layouts

 Extra Removable Seat Behind the Passenger

 This seat is clipped into aeronautical tracks on the floor, which means the seat can also be removed.
 If you decide you're traveling with a 3rd person, just add it on for the trip.
-This was the perfect solution for the client who sometimes brought his child on trips.
+This was the perfect solution for the client who sometimes brought his child on trips on the 144WB.

 How are these camper van layouts decided?